What’s the Most Important Benefit You Can Offer? It Depends

 If you’re like most HR people, every day you read stories about “The One Thing” research says employees value most.

 College debt repayment

 So which one is it?

 Priority is in the eye of the beholder.
-And right now, with five generations sharing the workplace, any one of the above list could take the top spot – depending on who you’re talking to.
+And right now, with multiple generations with multiple priorities sharing a very complicated workplace, any one of the above list could take the top spot – depending on who you’re talking to.
 Millennials (35% of the workforce) are managing their parenting years.
 Boomers (25%) and the silent generation (2%) are thinking about retirement.
 Gen X (33%) is managing college kids and parents.
 Gen Z (5%) is thinking about building burgeoning careers.